MassTransit/MassTransit/docs/usage/transports/azure-sb.md

 During local development, in the case of Visual Studio, you can configure the account to use under Options -> Azure Service Authentication.
 Note that your Azure Active Directory user needs explicit access to the resource and have the 'Azure Service Bus Data Owner' role assigned.

+## Performance

+We **really** recommend that you use the Premium subscription levels for production workloads.
+We have performed our own testing using [MassTransit Benchmark](https://github.com/MassTransit/MassTransit-Benchmark) on a P4 instance.
+It is also critical that your application is in the same DC as the ASB instance.
+From a home test using a 1Gb fiber connection we could not get over 600/second.
+When running in the same DC as the ASB we were able to acheive 6k/second.
+This test was done with one instance writing to ASB and another instance reading from ASB, as adding consumption over the same AMQP connection killed throughput.